uilicious/english-compiler/README.md

 > Does it work?
 Yes
 > Is it production ready?
 No
+>
-> This is simply a POC - to demostrate what is possible in the future.
+> This is simply a POC.
+However if you like to take it further, you may give it a try.

+@ TODO : Insert video here on the project

 # How do I install it?